-My husband found the Polynesian Water Park Resort and called what he thought was their number.
+Discovering the Polynesian Water Park Resort, my husband dialed what he believed to be their number.
 He didn’t know he had been redirected to Hotels.com and booked the room.

 When my son arrived in the Dells, they checked in and went to the desk to get information about the water park.
 This was midweek and it seems the water park is only open on the weekends during the off-season.
 They went to the pool area and it was closed.